MehranDHN/KG4OPennResources/README.md

 ### Properties
 Properties connect entities and their metadata:
 - Object Properties:
-  - `tei:hasDigitalRepresentation`: Links a manuscript to its digital resource(s) (e.g., `Manuscript hasDigitalRepresentation DigitalRepresentation`).
+  - `mdhn:isPartOf`: Links a folio of a manuscript (an instance of `mdhn:DigitalRepresentation`) to a Manuscript (an instance of `mdhn:Manuscript`) (e.g., `mdhn:master_0022_0000 mdhn:master_0022_0000 mdhn:Oversize_LJS_294`).
+  - `mdhn:hasCanvas`: Indicates an inverse predicate of `mdhn:isPartOf`
+  - `mdhn:artform`: Indicates canvas type of  `mdhn:DigitalRepresentation`.
+The values are from a local-scoped custom controlled vocabularies.
+  - `mdhn:hasInstances`: Indicates an inverse predicate of `mdhn:artform`
-  - `tei:isPartOf`: Indicates a resource is part of a collection.
+  - `mdhn:publisher`: Indicates a GLAM which is the publisher of `mdhn:Manuscript`

+  - `mdhn:hasPublished`: Indicates an inverse predicate of  `mdhn:publisher`
 - Data Properties (from Dublin Core):
-  - `dct:title`: The title of a resource (e.g., a manuscript’s name).
+  - `mdhn:inLanguage`: The Language of a manuscript (e.g.,  Per, Ar, Ota, ...).
-  - `dct:creator`: The creator or author of the resource.
+  - `mdhn:height`: The Height of a canvas in pixel.
-  - `dct:format`: The file format of a digital resource (e.g., PDF, JPEG).
+  - `mdhn:width`: The width of a canvas in pixel
-  - `dct:identifier`: A unique identifier for the resource.
+  - `mdhn:image`: URL of the image represented by the instances of `mdhn:DigitalRepresentation`.
+  - `mdhn:additionalType`: Usually the url of full version of TEI XML file of a manuscript.
+  - `mdhn:numberOfPages`: Number of images or canvaces of a manuscript.

 ### Logical Structure
 The ontology uses OWL to define class hierarchies and property constraints:
-- `tei:DigitalRepresentation` and `tei:Manuscript` are subclasses of a generic resource concept, implicitly aligned with `owl:Thing`.
+- `mdhn:DigitalRepresentation` and `mdhn:Manuscript` are subclasses of a generic resource concept, implicitly aligned with `owl:Thing`.
-- Properties like `tei:hasDigitalRepresentation` have defined domains (`tei:Manuscript`) and ranges (`tei:DigitalRepresentation`), ensuring semantic consistency.
+- Properties like `mdhn:isPartOf` have defined domains (`mdhn:DigitalRepresentation`) and ranges (`mdhn:Manuscript`), ensuring semantic consistency.

 ### SPARQL Query